-Old or antique hinges, doorknobs and other hardware can greatly add to your home's décor, especially if you have an older home or are trying to decorate with a retro theme.
+Old or antique hinges, doorknobs, and other door hardware can greatly add to your home's decor, especially if you have an older home or are trying to decorate with a retro theme.
 Brass hinges become tarnished over the years, almost taking on a greenish tint or sometimes appearing black.
-Silver hinges, too, can loose their brightness and shine over time, as can other metals.
-You can bring your door hinges, cabinet hinges and other hinges back to life by cleaning them.
-All you need is a few supplies.
+Silver hinges, too, can lose their brightness and shine over time, as can other metals.
+You can bring your door hinges, cabinet hinges, and other hinges back to life by cleaning them with a few basic supplies.

-Fill the sink with warm water and a few squirts of dishwashing soap.
+Fill the sink or shallow plastic tub with warm water and a few squirts of dishwashing soap.

 Scrub the hinges and the hinge pins vigorously with a scrub sponge or coarse steel wool.
-Try to remove all dirt, debris and any rust that may be present.
-If there is a lot of rust, use steel wool.
+Try to remove all dirt, debris, and any rust that may be present.
+If there is a lot of rust on the door hinge, use steel wool for this task.
 Dry the hinge pins thoroughly with a towel.
 Be sure to dry the areas in the screw holes as well to prevent more rust from forming.

 Remove any paint that is present on the hinges or the hinge pins with a paint remover.
 Apply the paint remover with a 1-inch paint brush.
 The paint will bubble up on the hinges and pins.
 Use a 1-inch putty knife to remove the paint after it bubbles up.